umdwr/teachinghub-v3/_sources/guides/continuity.rst.txt

 You can leave a video conferencing meeting open in a specified platform, letting students know they can access it at any time during your office hours to conference.

-You can also combine several of these, or offer all of them, depending on your and your students’ preferences.
+You can also combine several of these, or offer all of them, depending on your and your students' preferences.
 For example, you can leave your email running during your office hours, and let students know they can email to ask questions, or email to request a video conference.
 At which time, you can send them a link to meet.
 The most important thing is to let your students know that you are available to assist them with the various writing and multimodal assignments they will compose during the semester.
 It is also vital that you provide clear instruction as to how your office hours will work, and how students can take advantage of that time if they so choose.
 The best way to do this is to create an “Office Hours” tab in blackboard.
 When students click that tab, they should be able to read when you are available, and how they can access whatever platform you choose to use during office hours.
 We have also noticed that online students tend to have very demanding schedules, where they balance work, school, and families.
 For this reason, we highly recommend that you remain available to meet with students by appointment.
 That way, if your office hours are not convenient for some students, they will know they can still meet you with at a mutually convenient time.

 .. admonition:: Office Hour Scheduling Tools